novigit/code-notes/python_notes/python.md

 red, blue, green = colors
 red, *others = colors       # red = 'red', others = ['blue', 'green', 'yellow']
 red, *_ = colors            # red = 'red', _ = ['blue', 'green', 'yellow']
 ```

+* Above, the `*others` and `*_` pack variables into a list,
+because they take values from a list!
+If the input was a tuple,
+they would have been packed into a tuple

 ## list and string slicing